tethysplatform/tethys/docs/tutorials/secure_map_services.rst

 Save your new Secure Map Service and assign it to the GRiD AOI Secure Map Service setting, then save your app settings.

-Next, add a new layer to your MapLayout class in ``controllers.py`` that will display the existing AOIs on the map.
+Next, you'll add a new layer to your MapLayout class in ``controllers.py`` that will display the existing AOIs on the map.

 For that you'll need to first add the following packages to the dependencies of your application.
 Open your ``install.yml`` and edit the requirements block like so: